gaelpaquien/openclassrooms-snowtricks/README.md

 <br>

 5. **Setting up the database**<br />
-*If you are using docker, the first command is not necessary*
+*If you are using docker, the first command is not necessary and the database "training_snowtricks" is already created without the data at localhost:3310*
 ```bash
 php bin/console doctrine:database:create
 ```